HomeItalyVenice

 What Travellers Should Do Now

 Register with relevant embassy services before departure.
-British nationals should register through the FCDO's travel advice service, whilst Americans can use the STEP programme for security updates.
+British nationals should use the FCDO's travel notification system, whilst Americans can enrol with STEP (Smart Traveler Enrollment Program).

 Key Facts: